 The practicum is designed to help students:

-• Become comfortable in a hospital environment.
+- Feel comfortable in a hospital setting.

-• Engage hospitalized children in play.
+- Engage hospitalized children in play.

-• Become an educated observer of hospitalized children’s play.
+- Become an educated observer of hospitalized children’s play.

-• Gain a greater understanding of the child life profession.
+- Gain a greater understanding of the child life profession.

 Applicants should meet the following requirements:

-• Have completed the required ACLP child life course taught by a certified child life specialist at the time of application (in progress forms not accepted).
+- Have completed the required ACLP child life course taught by a certified child life specialist at the time of application (in-progress forms not accepted).

 Things to note: